laminas/laminas-validator/docs/book/v3/migration/v2-to-v3.md

 In order to reduce maintenance burden and to help users to favour [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance), all classes, where possible have been marked as final.

+As a best practice, even if a validator is not marked as final in this library, it is not advisable to extend from it; it is likely that in future major releases inheritance will become prohibited.

+We have prepared a short guide on [refactoring to composition here](composing-final-validators.md).

+### Strict Types and Native Type Hints Throughout

+All classes now use native parameter types, return types and property types.

 ### `AbstractValidator` Breaking Changes

 There have been a number of significant, breaking changes to the `AbstractValidator` which _all_ shipped validators inherit from.